 A new credit card lowers your average credit age.
 Fifteen percent (15%) of your credit score is based on your credit age.
 There are two factors to your credit age.
 First, there’s the age of your oldest account and the average age of all your accounts.
 Opening a new credit card will lower the average age of all your accounts, especially if it’s been awhile since you last opened a credit account.

 Opening a new credit card could raise your credit utilization if you make a big charge on it the same day.
 If you charge a balance that takes up much of your credit limit, your credit score will take a hit.
-That’s because 35% of your credit score is based on how much of your available credit is being used.
+That’s because 30% of your credit score considers on how much of your available credit is being used.
 The more of your new credit limit you’re using, the more your credit score will hurt.

 Opening a New Credit Card Isn't All Bad